Jewish Heritage Tour

-Discover the secrets of the medieval medina-city of Fez El Bali (old Fez), founded in the 9th century.
-See the Karaouine, one of the oldest still functioning universities, the Attarine Medersa (Koranic college), a jewel of Hispano-Moorish architecture, the Najjarine Square and its beautiful fountain and the nearby Fondouq (Caravanserail), now converted to a museum of carpentry artefacts.
-The medieval Medina is a UNESCO world heritage site.
+Discover the secrets of the medieval medina-city of Fes El Bali (old Fes), founded in the 9th century.
+See the Karaouine, one of the oldest still functioning universities, the Attarine Medersa (Koranic college), a jewel of Hispano-Moorish architecture, the Najjarine Square and its beautiful fountain and the nearby Fondouq (Caravanserail), now converted to a museum of carpentry artifacts.
+The medieval Medina is a UNESCO World Heritage Site.

 In the afternoon, visit the Mellah, the Jewish quarter built in the 14th century, once home of most influential Talmudic scholars of all times such as Rabbi Isaac Alfasi and Maimonides in the years 1160 to 1165.
 See the cemetery where the Rabbis and the Saints of the Jewish community are buried.
 Some of the tombs are over 1600 years old.
 Walk in the Mellah to admire the beautiful Hispano-Moorish building style brought by the Jews from Andalucia and visit the Aben Danan synagogue (17th century).
 The old Jewish quarter provides an interesting insight into the typical local Jewish architecture.